graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 Select:

 - Gradle Project
-- Java
+- Spring Boot 3
-- Spring Boot 2.7.x
+- Java 17 or higher (Java 17 is the baseline version for Spring Boot 3)

 For the project metadata, use:

 - Group: `com.graphql-java.tutorial`
 - Artifact: `bookDetails`

-For dependencies, use:
+For dependencies, select:

-- Spring Web
+- Spring Web, and
 - Spring for GraphQL

 Then click on `Generate` for a ready to use Spring Boot app.